McPringle/bookworm/README.md

 *Important Warning about Java-Pro article!*
 ===========================================

-In my article about Web Components in the first issue of the [Java-Pro magazine](http://java-pro.de) the designer made a few mistakes (replaced characters and hyphenation of source code).
+In my article about Web Components in the first printed issue of the [Java-Pro magazine](http://java-pro.de) the designer made a few mistakes (replaced characters and hyphenation of source code – the online version of the tutorial is already fixed).
 As a result, some code examples does not work any more.
 I created a PDF with corrections which you can download from my website: [Java-Pro_Korrektur.pdf](https://www.fihlon.ch/downloads/Java-Pro_Korrektur.pdf)

 *Bookworm*
 ==========